Carrickfergus: Schools and education

 There are several primary in Carrickfergus, including St Nicholas' Primary School.

 Secondary schools serving the area include Carrickfergus Grammar School, Carrickfergus Academy and Ulidia Integrated College.

 Sports

-Sporting establishments in the town include the association football clubs Carrick Rangers F.C. and Barn United FC.
+Sporting establishments in the town include the association football clubs Carrick Rangers F.C., who play in the top division in Northern Ireland - NIFL Premiership, Red Star Carrick F.C., who play in the Mid-Ulster Football League, and Barn United FC, who play in the Northern Amateur Football League.

 Carrickfergus Sailing Club and Carrickfergus Cricket Club are also based in the town.